nypesap/nypesap.github.io/docs/2020/inst/min.md

 Fiori Apps' Usage frontend part requires SAP Gateway with SAP UI5 library at least version: 1.48.9 (UI software component in version: SAP_UI 752 SP00 (or above Support Package).
 For systems that do not offer UI5 library in recommended version Fiori Apps' Usage can be still run from [Technical launchpad](../ui5lib-options.md).

-Fiori Apps' Usage Suite will work in both HUB and Embedded deployment.
+Fiori Apps' Usage Report will work in both HUB and Embedded deployment.

 ## SAP S/4HANA compatibility